d2l-ai/d2l-en/chapter_appendix_math/distributions.md

 ```

 ## Poisson
-Let us now perform a thought experiment.
+Let's now perform a thought experiment.
 We are standing at a bus stop and we want to know how many buses will arrive in the next minute.
-Let us start by considering $X^{(1)} \sim \mathrm{Bernoulli}(p)$ which is simply the probability that a bus arrives in the one minute window.
+Let's start by considering $X^{(1)} \sim \mathrm{Bernoulli}(p)$ which is simply the probability that a bus arrives in the one minute window.
 For bus stops far from an urban center, this might be a pretty good approximation.
 We may never see more than one bus in a minute.

 However, if we are in a busy area, it is possible or even likely that two buses will arrive.
 We can model this by splitting our random variable into two parts for the first 30 seconds, or the second 30 seconds.
 In this case we can write